-Basic Partially Proficient Profic (Meets State Accomplished Exemplary make instruction and conte with new information be o students ar d take actions to connect students' background THE TEACHER: Selects instructional materials and strategies based on their: Relevance.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary make instruction and conte e with new information be o students ar d take actions to connect students' background THE TEACHER: Selects instructional materials and strategies based on their: Relevance.
 Central contexts.
 Foundational evidence base.
 Links lessons to students' prior knowledge.
 Encourages and provides opportunities for students to make connections to prior learning. and THE TEACHER: Delivers lessons and units and uses instructional strategies that: O Help students connect to their learning by linking the current lesson with prior knowledge, experi- ences, and/or cultural contexts.
-O Provides supports that facilitate engage- ment. backgroun contextual are consid O Provides o ties for stu self-select essons and rials to at students' ids and I knowledge ered. opportuni- idents to and STUDENTS: Interact with materials that are relevant to them.
+O Provides supports that facilitate engage- ment. uses materials to ensure that students' backgrounds and contextual knowledge are considered.
+O Provides opportuni- and STUDENTS: Interact with materials that are relevant to them.
 Ask questions and solve problems that are relevant to them.
 Make connections to prior learning to understand current content. and STUDENTS: Select tasks that demonstrate transfer of knowledge to othe theories, ideas, and/ or content.
-Observable during a classroo Not Observable during a cla quired for Ratings of "Basic recommended for all ratin of person being evaluated. which the comment appli
+Observable during a classroo Not Observable during a cla quired for Ratings of "Basic recommended for all ratin of person being evaluated. which the comment applie

-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary s foster a predictable learnin ng environment in the clas sroom in which each stude ent has a positive, nurturing relationship w THE TEACHER: Creates a classroom environment condu- cive to learning. ith caring adults and peers. and THE TEACHER: Creates a classroom environment that features: O Mutual respect.
-O Positive relationships between and among students.
-O Empathy for each student. and THE TEACHER: O Creates a classroom environment which values diverse per- spectives.
-O Establishes a nur- turing and caring relationship with each student. and STUDENTS: O Respect their class- mates and teacher(s). and STUDENTS: O Engage in respectful and open dialogue with each other and their teacher.
-ELEMENT B: Teachers community and as a cou demonstrate a commitme ntry. nt to and respect for divers sity, while working toward common goals as a THE TEACHER: Creates a classroom environment in which diversity is: Respected.
-Used to further student learning. and THE TEACHER: Uses instructional approaches and materials that reflect students' backgrounds.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary ELEMENT A: Teachers foster a predictable learni sroom in which each stude ent has a positive, nurturing relationship w ith caring adults and peers.
+1 1 THE TEACHER: and and and and Creates a classroom environment condu- cive to learning.
+THE TEACHER: Creates a classroom environment that features: Mutual respect.
+Positive relationships between and among students.
+Empathy for each student.
+THE TEACHER: Creates a classroom environment which values diverse per- spectives.
+Establishes a nur- turing and caring relationship with each student.
+STUDENTS: O Respect their class- mates and teacher(s).
+STUDENTS: C Engage in respectful and open dialogue with each other and their teacher.
+ELEMENT B: Teachers community and as a cou demonstrate a commitme ntry. nt to and respect for divers sity, while working toward common goals as a THE TEACHER: HE TEACHER: and and and Creates a classroom environment in which diversity is: Respected.
+Used to further student learning.
+THE TEACHER: Uses instructional approaches and materials that reflect students' backgrounds.
 Acknowledges the value of each student's contributions to the quality of lessons.
-Is welcoming to diverse family structures. and THE TEACHER: Establishes processes that result in: A sense of community among students.
+Is welcoming to diverse family structures.
+THE TEACHER: Establishes processes that result in: A sense of community among students.
 Effective interactions among students.
 Respect for individual differences.
-Positive social relationships.
-Common goals for all students. and STUDENTS: Respect the uniqueness of fellow students. and STUDENTS: Actively seek a varier of perspectives to complete group as- signments.
-ELEMENT C: Teachers THE TEACHER: O Implements lessons that reflect student interests. engage students as individ and THE TEACHER: Uses results of student interest inventories to design lessons and materials.
+Positive social rela- tionships.
+Common goals for all students.
+STUDENTS: O Respect the unique- ness of fellow students.
+STUDENTS: O Actively seek a varier of perspectives to complete group as- signments.
+ELEMENT C: Teachers engage students as individ uals with unique interests and strengths.
+I THE TEACHER: and and and and Implements lessons that reflect student interests.
+THE TEACHER: Uses results of student interest inventories to design lessons and materials.
 Encourages students to expand and enhance their learning.
-Acknowledges students for their accomplishments. uals with unique interests and THE TEACHER: Asks appropriately challenging questions of all students.
+Acknowledges students for their accomplishments.
+THE TEACHER: Asks appropriately challenging questions of all students.
 Scaffolds questions.
 Gives wait time equitably.
-Ensures that all students participate in class activities. and strengths. and STUDENTS: Actively engage in classroom activities.
-Discuss content and make connections between current lesson and their interests. and STUDENTS: Encourage fellow students to par- ticipate and challeng themselves.
+Ensures that all students participate in class activities.
+STUDENTS: Actively engage in classroom activities.
+Discuss content and make connections between current lesson and their interests.
+STUDENTS: Encourage fellow students to par- ticipate and challeng themselves.
 Actively engage in collaborative learnin and group processes